Acquisition Process

 The Federal Procurement Data System is an indispensable asset for any government contractor serious about business development.
 By mastering the ability to query and interpret FPDS data, you move from guessing where the opportunities are to knowing exactly where the government is spending.
 When paired with the advanced filtering capabilities of SamSearch, FPDS data transforms from a raw, intimidating database into a strategic roadmap for your firm's growth.

-Learn what a KO (Contracting Officer) is in government contracting.
-Understand their authority, responsibilities, and how they manage federal contracts.
+Learn what a Purchase Order (PO) is in government contracting.
+Understand FAR regulations, legal obligations, and how to manage POs for federal success.